bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Unit-Testing---TDD.md

 ### What do we Test?

 -   <span id="d93c">The public interface:</span>
--   <span id="9d42">Ask yourself, "What is the public interface of the module or class I'm writing?"</span>
+-   <span id="9d42">Ask yourself, “What is the public interface of the module or class I’m writing?”</span>
 -   <span id="bddd">When in doubt, make sure that you at least have the most important and/or complex parts of that interface working as intended.</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*-u18Iz0pA_e0pX2p" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/0*Moc1ywM-IYBKtL1l.png" class="graf-image" /></figure>*The Testing Pyramid*